3. Material accounting policies

 Subsequent expenditure is capitalized only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure, including expenditure on internally generated goodwill and brands, is recognized in profit or loss as incurred.

 III.
-AMORTIZATION
+Amortization

-assets less their estimated residual values over their estimated useful lives using the straight line method, and is included in depreciation and amortization in statement of profit and loss.
+Amortization is calculated to write off the cost of intangible assets less their estimated residual values over their estimated useful lives using the straight-line method and is included in depreciation and amortization in statement of profit and loss.

 Amortization method, useful lives and residual values are reviewed at the end of each financial year and adjusted if appropriate.

 The Company determines periodically whether there is any indication of impairment in the carrying amount of its non-financial assets.
 The recoverable amount (higher of net selling price and value in use) is determined for an individual asset, unless the asset does not generate cash inflow that are largely independent of those from other assets or group of assets.
-The recoverable amount of such assets are estimated, if any indication exists and impairment loss is recognized wherever the carrying amount of the asset exceeds its recoverable amount.
+The recoverable amount of such assets is estimated, if any indication exists and impairment loss is recognized wherever the carrying amount of the asset exceeds its recoverable amount.
 Where it is not possible to estimate the recoverable amount of an individual asset, the company estimates the recoverable amount of the cash-generating unit to which the asset belongs.

-I. POST EMPLOYEE BENEFITS Defined contribution plan
+I. Post employee benefits Defined contribution plan

 The Company's contribution to provident fund is considered as defined contribution plan and is charged as an expense as they fall due based on the amount of contribution required to be made and when the services are rendered by the employees.